lispBM: A Lisp for Microcontrollers

 Alternatively the REPL can be built as a 64bit binary.
 Building the 64bit binary requires 64bit versions of the readline and png libraries.

-On Ubuntu you get the dependcies by doing sudo apt install libreadline-dev libpng-dev
+On Ubuntu you get the dependencies by doing sudo apt install libreadline-dev libpng-dev

 .
 Then to build the executable you issue the following command.